garvit3835/product-docs-feature/how-to-guides/databases/timescale.md

 5. After editing the recipe, click on **Save and Build**.
 6. When the build is successful, click on **Publish**.
 7. After the recipe is published, click on **Launch** and create a new workspace by providing a **Workspace Name**.
-8. Click on **Launch** and your workspace will be created.
+8. Click on **Launch**, and your workspace will be created.

 ![DevZero Workspace Creation](../../.gitbook/assets/devzero-workspace-creation.png)

 ### Step 4: Connecting to the Database

-Now with everything setup, you just need to use the connection string to access the database:
+Now, with everything set, you just need to use the connection string to access the database:

 1. Go to **[Timescale Dashboard > Services](https://console.cloud.timescale.com/dashboard/services)**.
-2. Click on Service you want to access.
+2. Click on the Service you want to access.
 3. Scroll down and copy the connection string you see.

 ![Timescale database connection string](../../.gitbook/assets/timescale-connection-string.png)

-4. Go to DevBox and paste the connection string and enter the password when prompted:
+4. Go to DevBox, paste the connection string, and enter the password when prompted.

 {% code %}
 ```